ayhameed/ayhameed/README.md

 # 👋 Hi, I’m Abdulhameed

-## 👀 About Me
+## 👤  About Me
 I'm a passionate developer with a strong interest in building data-driven solutions, particularly fascinated by the possibilities of space exploration and how Machine Learning can be applied to this field.
 In my free time, I enjoy learning about AI and keeping up with the latest advancements in technology.

-## 🌱 Current Projects
+## 🚧 Current Projects
-- ### Fire-Detection from Satellite Imagery using Machine Learning
+### 🔥 Fire-Detection from Satellite Imagery Using Machine Learning
 - - Developed a machine learning model that processes satellite imagery, employing GANs for data augmentation to achieve a remarkable 90% reduction in model size and 96% decrease in dataset requirements.
 This optimization enables deployment in resource-constrained environments like spacecraft.

-### Cloud Detection Model
+### ☁️ Cloud Detection Model
 - Engineered a highly accurate (96%) cloud detection model utilizing a mere 10MB of data.
 Leveraged cloud IFass for enhanced performance.

-### Web Dashboards in React
+### 🌐 Web Dashboards in React
 - Created interactive dashboards that boosted user engagement with data visualizations by 45%.

-### Space Mission Optimization and System design
+### 🪐 Space Mission Optimization and System Design
 - Successfully simulated a space mission using STK, optimizing communication channel switching by 26% through machine learning analysis.

-## 🚀 Expertise
+## 🏆 Expertise
-- **Backend Development**: Adept at building scalable and secure backend systems using technologies like Node.js, Express, and MongoDB.
+- **🖥️ Backend Development**: Adept at building scalable and secure backend systems using technologies like Node.js, Express, and MongoDB.
-- **Data Science & Machine Learning**: Experienced in building and deploying ML models in Python libraries like TensorFlow and PyTorch (IBM Data Science Professional Certified).
+- **📊 Data Science & Machine Learning**: Experienced in building and deploying ML models in Python libraries like TensorFlow and PyTorch (IBM Data Science Professional Certified).
-- **Space Mission and Systems Modelling**: Skilled in using Ansys STK to simulate complex space missions and leverage ML for deeper insights.
+- **🚀 Space Mission and Systems Modelling**: Skilled in using Ansys STK to simulate complex space missions and leverage ML for deeper insights.

-## Talks and Conferences
+## 🗣️  Talks and Conferences
 - UK Space Conference 2023 (Satellite Edge Computing for Real-Time Satellite Imagery Segmentation )
 - SatNex School V (Artificial Intelligence (AI) for Satellite Systems)